 Crystalwort (Riccia Fluitans) is one of my top favorite plants to add to an enclosure.
 It has a very mossy and vivid look that helps accentuate any tank.
-Most hobbyist, like myself, use Crystalwort either as a floating or carpeting plant.
+Most hobbyists, like myself, use Crystalwort either as a floating or carpeting plant.
 This plant is an excellent alternative to mosses like Java Moss.
-The fact that it does not require an expert level of care is one of many the reasons it’s popular today.
+The fact that it does not require an expert level of care is one of many reasons it’s popular today.

 What is Crystalwort?

 Crystalwort, also known as Ricca Fluitans, is a floating plant that can be found all around the world.
 It belongs to the Ricciaceae family and was made popular by the famous Japanese Aquascaper Takashi Amano.
 Although it had already been previously discovered and cataloged by Linnaeus in 1753, Takashi was the first to keep it submerged in one of his tanks.
 There are actually four different varieties of this species that originate from Thailand, Singapore, Europe, and Japan.
 However, only the strain that comes from Japan can thrive fully submerged.